minqiaowang/on-premise-adg/setup-environment/setup-environment.md

 ## **Step 6:** Prepare the standby database

-Repeat from the Step 1 to Step 5 to prepare the standby database.
-This time please choose the `db19c-standby-num.zip` file in the Resource Manager.
+Repeat from the Step 1 to Step 4 to prepare the standby database.
+This time please choose the `db19c-standby-nodb.zip` file in the Resource Manager.
 And you can choose another region and compartment for the standby database.

-After complete, you have a standby database that SID is **ORCL**, same as the primary database and the `DB_UNIQUE_NAME` is **ORCLSTBY**, the default pdb name is also named **orclpdb**.
+After complete, you have a standby host which the database software only installed and no database created.

 You may proceed to the next lab.

 ## Acknowledgements
 * **Author** - Minqiao Wang, DB Product Management, Oct 2020
 * **Contributors** -
-* **Last Updated By/Date** - Minqiao Wang, DB Product Management, Oct 2020
+* **Last Updated By/Date** - Minqiao Wang, DB Product Management, Nov 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like us to follow up with you, enter your email in the *Feedback Comments* section.